HeoiHeoiChow/yi-zhou.github.io/_pages/about.md

 &emsp;&emsp;Third prize in Shanghai Division

 **VEX Robotics Competition**
 As the nuclear programmer in the lab, I built numerous APIs which improved the accuracy in controlling the robotics to a great extent.
-I was also one of the leaders of our lab.
+And I was also one of the leaders of our lab.

 1. 2018-2019 World Championships:
 &emsp;&emsp;Top 16 (out of 1600 teams)